kamranahmedse/stylos/readme.md

 <h2 align="center">Don't use it for everything!</h2>
 <p align="center">You should always <a href="https://maintainablecss.com/chapters/introduction/"> prefer to use semantic CSS class names</a></blockquote>

-Stylo is not meant to be used for everything; you should [**always always** prefer semantic CSS class names](https://maintainablecss.com/chapters/introduction/).
-The idea behind stylo is to be used for the little UI differences that you may need here and there.
-For example mostly for me in the cases where there is no clear design specs, or during prototyping or when reusing components, I find myself playing around with margins, paddings etc and it is tedious to modify CSS files every single time and thus for the cases like this I made Stylo to automate the job.
+Stylos is not meant to be used for everything; you should [**always always** prefer semantic CSS class names](https://maintainablecss.com/chapters/introduction/).
+The idea behind stylos is to be used for the little UI differences that you may need here and there.
+For example mostly for me in the cases where there is no clear design specs, or during prototyping or when reusing components, I find myself playing around with margins, paddings etc and it is tedious to modify CSS files every single time and thus for the cases like this I made Stylos to automate the job.

 ![](https://i.imgur.com/XBDrYar.png)